 It’s true that some products tend to be easier to install in newer buildings before the floor is even installed.
 But, that doesn’t mean existing homes have to miss out on underfloor heating.
 Some products are designed to go on top of the floor just below the floor covering.
 This makes for quick and easy installation.

 It’s when it comes to fitting products into the subfloor that things get complicated.

 Image Source: Pexels

 Here’s the best news yet.
-You can use underfloor heating under most types of floor coverings.
+You can use this style of heating under most types of floor coverings.

 There is actually an array of different heating products on the market for all major floor coverings.
 So, it really doesn’t matter if you have carpeted floors, wooden floors or tiles, you can still enjoy the benefits of underfloor heating.